RoryBarnes/LP890-9/WaterLoss/README.rst

-Water Loss on Speculoos-1 b and c
+Water Loss on LP 890-9 b and c
 =================================

 ===================   ============